Updated: June 08, 2023

 You need to declare all jarred, canned (tinned) and liquid baby food, although powdered baby food is exempt from this rule.

-The same rules that apply to taking baby food on an airplane also apply to formula and juice, in that you may bring as much as you need for the journey, but you MUST declare it to security staff and present it for inspection (with your baby present).
+The same rules that apply to taking baby food on an airplane also apply to formula and juice, but you MUST declare it to security staff and present it for inspection.

 Can I carry on powdered formula and water to mix on board the airplane?